John Straffen: Conviction

 Straffen's second murder trial lasted four days.
-Upon completion of both counsels' closing arguments, Mr. Justice Cassels delivered his final instructions to the jury, in which he emphasised: "If you are satisfied that the prisoner killed Linda Bowyer, then the [insanity] issue raised by the defence calls for your consideration.
+Upon completion of both counsels' closing arguments, Mr Justice Cassels delivered his final instructions to the jury, in which he emphasised: "If you are satisfied that the prisoner killed Linda Bowyer, then the [insanity] issue raised by the defence calls for your consideration.
 To establish a defence of insanity it must be clearly proved that the prisoner at the time of committing the act was labouring under such a defect of reason of the mind as not to know the nature and quality of the act he was [committing], or that he did not know it was wrong according to law ...
 He has been certified as a mental defective and when you look at all the medical evidence on both sides, no witness has said that, even within the meaning of medicine, this man is insane."

 The jury deliberated for just twenty-nine minutes before announcing they had reached a verdict of guilty.
-Consequently, Mr. Justice Cassels sentenced Straffen to death, informing him his crime "was a cruel and brutal act you committed knowingly on that girl."
-Straffen displayed no emotion upon hearing the sentence passed, although his mother had to be escorted from the courtroom by her elder son Roy as she exclaimed, "He didn't do it!"
+Consequently, Mr Justice Cassels sentenced Straffen to death, informing him his crime "was a cruel and brutal act you committed knowingly on that girl."
+Straffen displayed no emotion upon hearing the sentence passed, although his mother had to be escorted from the courtroom by her elder son Roy as she exclaimed, "He didn't do it!".
 The mothers of all three of Straffen's victims were present within the courtroom to hear the judge sentence Straffen to death.

 Appeal and reprieve

-Straffen appealed his conviction, contending his trial judge had prejudiced the jury by allowing into admission the evidence of his two previous murders as similar fact evidence, and that his verbal statements to investigators on the morning after the Linda's murder were also wrongly admitted because they had been made before he was formally cautioned.
+Straffen appealed his conviction, contending his trial judge had prejudiced the jury by allowing into admission the evidence of his two previous murders as similar fact evidence, and that his verbal statements to investigators on the morning after Linda Bowyer's murder were also wrongly admitted because they had been made before he was formally cautioned.
 Both grounds of the appeal were dismissed on 26 August, and Straffen was refused leave to appeal to the House of Lords.
 His execution date was fixed for 4 September; however, this sentence was commuted to one of life imprisonment by Home Secretary David Maxwell Fyfe on 29 August, following his personal recommendation to the Queen that Straffen be reprieved.